Skip to main content

 Tool naming: the neatcontext_ prefix is reserved

 Tool names from a user (third-party) extension must not start with neatcontext_.
 That prefix is reserved for trusted, bundled first-party extensions; if a user extension exposes a neatcontext_-prefixed tool, that tool is filtered out.
-Use your own prefix instead — the demo uses demo_ (demo_get_incident, demo_search_logs, demo_list_deployments).
+Use your own prefix instead — the incident demo uses demo_ (demo_get_incident, demo_search_logs, demo_list_deployments).
 A short, unique prefix also helps the model disambiguate your tools from others.

 Connections